The Salmon and Exploits River

 This presented a huge increase in spawning area and through various entities like ERMA and DFO efforts were made to introduce more and more salmon to the river system.
 I remember that in Grade 6 our class raised young salmon and in the spring we set them free near Red Indian Lake.
 Despite all the efforts it is reported that only a fraction of the Exploit’s Salmon run goes above the Grand Falls, but to be fair it has only been twenty five years since efforts have really sped up here.

 Restoration and restocking efforts now mean that the Exploits River now enjoys one of, if not the largest runs of salmon on the island of Newfoundland.
 At the time of writing (July 2015) over 28,000 of the fish had passed through the counter at Bishop’s Falls.
 And this does not account for fish taken before they got to the counter.
 The money generated by fishing tourists drawn to the river vastly outweighs what could be earned in a commercial fishery for salmon.

-When I was down by the river last July, members from ERMA and an Atlantic Salmon Restoration group was loading young salmon on a tank mounted on a sling suspended from a helicopter.
+When I was down by the river in July of 2015, members from ERMA and an Atlantic Salmon Restoration group was loading young salmon on a tank mounted on a sling suspended from a helicopter.
 As if restoration efforts were going full circle, the destination of these fish was Rattling Brook, Norris Arm the very place where salmon were taken in the first restoration effort back in the late 1950’s.

 [i] Taylor, VR.
 The Early Atlantic Salmon Fishery in Newfoundland.
 (Department of Fisheries and Oceans, Ottawa 1985